wbap/WBCA/Codes/readme.md

 ### Block Diagram

-Finally, create a constrained block diagram using mermaid.js from JavaScript, which is a simple description of the neural wiring diagram .
+Finally, create a constrained block diagram using mermaid.js from JavaScript, which is a simple description of the neural wiring diagram.
 Running blockCreator.mmd as written below will allow you to save a block diagram as a .png file.
 However, you might not be able to get a clean block diagram because mermaid.js still has some bugs in it.
 The results of FF/FB connections found from the block diagram depicts the same findings from a previous paper ([*Berezovskii et al., J. Comp.
 Neurol.
 519:3672–3683 (2011)*](http://onlinelibrary.wiley.com/doi/10.1002/cne.22675/abstract)), particularly with the part of visual pathways in the lower level hierarchy.

 ```text
 mmdc -i blockCreator.mmd -o output.png -b transparent -w 1500 -H 1000
 ```

 If you run the blockCreator.mmd command shown above, the output will look something like this.
-(Make sure you cd into the Wiring Diagram Folder before running the blockCreator.mmd command.)
+(Make sure you cd into the BlockDiagram folder before running the blockCreator.mmd command.)
 The image shows a wiring diagram of FF/FB connections when the threshold of connectivity strength in isocortex is 0.843.

 ![output_threshold0 843](https://user-images.githubusercontent.com/32238693/34351545-ab5f80fe-ea60-11e7-864f-0294305ba15f.png)